-- (v) That if the criminal proceedings against the Petitioner are allowed to continue, it will cause them severe prejudice; - (w) That in the present case, it is necessary in the interest of justice that the FIR filed against the Petitioner be quashed and set aside as being wrong and bad in law; - (x) That the action of the Respondent State is arbitrary and unlawful. - 23) That in light of the facts and circumstances of this case, it is clear that no purpose would be served by having the investigation continue; In Madhavrao Jiwaji Rao Scindia v Sambhajirao Chandrojirao Angre, AIR 1988 SC 709, Hon'ble Supreme Court Court held that "it is also for the court to take into consideration any special features which appear in a particular case to consider whether it is expedient and in the interest of justice to permit a prosecution to continue.
+That in light of the facts and circumstances of this case, it is clear that no purpose would be served by having the investigation continue; In Madhavrao Jiwaji Rao Scindia v Sambhajirao Chandrojirao Angre, AIR 1988 SC

+709, Hon'ble Supreme Court Court held that "it is also for the court to take into consideration any special features which appear in a particular case to consider whether it is expedient and in the interest of justice to permit a prosecution to continue.
 This is so on the basis that the court cannot be utilised for any oblique purpose and where in the opinion of the court chances of an ultimate conviction is bleak and, therefore, no useful purpose is likely to be served by allowing a criminal prosecution to continue, the court may while taking into consideration the special facts of a case also quash the proceeding even though it may be at a preliminary stage."

-- 24) The Petitioner craves leave to add, alter and /or delete the averments in the Petition, if any, as and when necessary with the permission of the Hon'ble Court. - 25) The Petitioner submits that the Petitioner resides at addresses given in the cause title of the Petition and the FIR sought to be quashed is filed at Vishram Baug Police Station, Pune, Maharashtra.
-Therefore this Hon'ble High Court has jurisdiction to adjudicate the writ petition. - 26) The Petitioner states that he has not filed any other Writ Petition, Application, Appeal or Revision before this Hon'ble Court or Supreme Court of India or in any other Court pertaining to the subject matter, seeking similar reliefs as in this Petition. - 27) The Petitioner submits that he has no alternative remedy but to approach this Hon'ble Court under Article 226 of the Constitution and 482 of Criminal Procedure Code.
-The reliefs prayed for in this petition if granted shall be adequate remedy for the grievances of the petitioners. - 28) The petitioner submits that there has been no delay or laches in filing the present petition. - 29) The Petitioners have affixed a fixed court fee of Rs./on this Petition.
+- The Petitioner craves leave to add, alter and /or delete the averments in the Petition, if any, as and when necessary with the permission of the Hon'ble Court. - 25)-The Petitioner submits that the Petitioner resides at addresses given in the cause title of the Petition and the FIR sought to be quashed is filed at Vishram Baug Police Station, Pune, Maharashtra.
+Therefore this Hon'ble High Court has jurisdiction to adjudicate the writ petition. - Petition, Application, Appeal or Revision before this Hon'ble Court or Supreme Court of India or in any other Court pertaining to the subject matter, seeking similar reliefs as in this Petition.

+- but to approach this Hon'ble Court under Article 226 of the Constitution and 482 of Criminal Procedure Code.
+The reliefs prayed for in this petition if granted shall be adequate remedy for the grievances of the petitioners. - 28)-The petitioner submits that there has been no delay or laches in filing the present petition. - 29) The Petitioner has affixed a fixed court fee of Rs.\\\\/- on this Petition.